-Ibuprofen is a non-steroidal synthetic compound that relieves eye pain and inflammation.
+Ibuprofen can relieve eye pain and inflammation.
 Ibuprofen does not cure or shorten the lifespan of a stye or a chalazion.
 Instead, it reduces pain and swelling.
 It is especially useful for treating chalazion because they tend to be more painful than styes.

-In addition to ibuprofen, there are numerous OTC treatments for styes and chalazion, including:
+In addition to ibuprofen, there are numerous OTC and home treatments for eye infections, including:

 Doctors consider antibiotic eye drops safe and effective.
-However, like all medications, there are side effects.
+But like all medications, there are side effects.
 The most common side effects associated with antibiotic eye drops include: